Retrieving too few articles? Below are ways to expand (broaden) your search:

 - Try another database.
 Often the scope of the database doesn't match your search needs.
 Review the specialized health sciences databases here.

 - Pre-evaluated, pre-synthesized sources (including “systematic reviews”) aggregate the best evidence for a given topic.
 They may appraise the quality of studies and often make recommendations for practice.
-Go on to the next module to learn about Critically Appraised sources.
+Look at the categories of Systematic Reviews, Critically Appraised Topics, Critically Appraised Articles.